Tina Makereti

 Tina Makereti is a New Zealand novelist, essayist, and short story writer, editor and creative writing teacher.
 Her work has been widely published and she has been the recipient of writing residencies in New Zealand and overseas.
 Her book Once Upon a Time in Aotearoa won the inaugural fiction prize at the Ngā Kupu Ora Māori Book Awards in 2011, and Where the Rēkohu Bone Sings won the Ngā Kupu Ora Aotearoa Māori Book Award for Fiction in 2014.
-She lives on the Kapiti Coast, New Zealand.

 Biography

 Makereti was born in Kawakawa and grew up in different parts of the North Island, including Auckland.
 She studied in Palmerston North and graduated with a BA Social Sciences (1994) and PGDip Maori Studies (2007) from Massey University.

 In 2008, she completed an MA in creative writing at Victoria University of Wellington.
 Her MA work led to the publication of her short story collection, Once Upon a Time in Aotearoa.
 Her PhD in Creative Writing (2013), also from Victoria University of Wellington, used indigenous literature and perspectives to explore ideas of identity and how this is understood and transmitted following colonisation.

 In 2014 she was convenor of the first Māori and Pasifika Writing Workshop (Te Hiringa a Tuhi) at the International Institute of Modern Letters, Victoria University.

 She has taught creative writing in The School of English and Media Studies at Massey University, and since February 2020, is Senior Lecturer at Victoria University of Wellington's International Institute of Modern Letters and School of English.

 Her writing has appeared in many literary journals, magazines and anthologies including Sport, The NZ Listener, Metro, Huia Short Stories 8, Hue and Cry, JAAM, Turbine, Overland Aotearoa and Landfall.
 She has presented her work around New Zealand and overseas in Frankfurt, Jamaica, Taipei, Toronto and the United Kingdom.